Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: What problems does scale solve?

 Progress in AI is measured by an ever-evolving set of benchmarks which are meant to enable comparing the performance of various models in a standardized way.
 In fact, one of the main reasons ML practitioners are drawn to scale is that large scale models have, over the past decade or more, beaten smaller models, as measured by these benchmarks.
 And beating the benchmark is currently how SOTA is defined (and how best paper awards are allotted, tenure given, funding secured, etc.).
 This persists even as this benchmark-centric evaluation often comes with ill-advised practices~\cite{flach2019performance}, both in terms of reproducibility of results~\cite{pineau2021improving,belz2021systematic,marie2021scientific} as well as the metrics used for measuring performance~\cite{post-2018-call,wu2016googles}.
 In fact, one problem that the ML community currently faces is that many benchmarks were created to assess the performance of models in the context of the academic research field, not as a stand in for measures of contextualized performance, especially given the diversity of downstream contexts of applications in which AI models can be used, or to support broad claims made by marketers or companies given rising industrial interest and investment in AI.

 Furthermore, with the advent of generative models including LLMs, the ML community has faced new evaluation challenges given the openendedness of model outputs.
 It is no longer possible to simply evaluate prediction on labels in the test set when there is no canonical `correct answer'.
-This has resulted in a diversification of model evaluation practices, with the development of many different evaluation benchmarks intended to evaluative different aspects of generative model performance \citep[see][]{koch2021reduced,chang2023survey}.
-This proliferation of non-standard approaches further confuses the landscape of assessment.
-Furthermore, examining training datasets often reveals evidence of data contamination~\cite{dodge2021documenting}, including the presence of benchmark datasets inside training corpora~\cite{deng2023investigating}.
+This has resulted in a diversification of model evaluation practices, with the development of many different benchmarks intended to evaluative different aspects of generative model performance \citep{koch2021reduced,chang2023survey} -- this proliferation of non-standard approaches further confuses the landscape of assessment.
+To make matters worse, examining training datasets often reveals evidence of data contamination~\cite{dodge2021documenting}, including the presence of benchmark datasets inside training corpora~\cite{deng2023investigating}.
 This renders evaluations against these benchmarks questionable.
-This suggests that we should be very cautious regarding the validity of current evaluations of industrial models, given that the datasets used to train them are often not accessible to carry out the kind of public scrutiny necessary to identify such contamination or to understand the suitability of a given evaluation approach to the model at hand.
+All these shortcomings in benchmarks suggest that we should be very cautious regarding the validity of current evaluations of industrial models, given that the datasets used to train them are often not accessible to carry out the kind of public scrutiny necessary to identify such contamination or to understand the suitability of a given evaluation approach to the model at hand.